zmapleshine/Mintopa/README.md

 # How

-The construction of the project is very simple, using the following command:
+Build this project is very simple, using the following command:

 ```shell
 maven clean package
 ```

-You can find the artifact in the target directory of javaagent module, the file name usually ends up with "final.jar".
+You can find the artifact in the target directory of packing module, the file name usually named as " midnight-opera-x.x.x.jar".
 It is important to note that javaagent module does not contain all the instrumentation provided in opentelemetry-java-instrumentation.
 In fact, it is a scaffolding for developers to import instrumentation modules on demand.

 This project is still in experimental phase and there is no guarantee that all features such as muzzle still exist after transplanting.